Normal mode analysis of disordered random-matrix ensembles: A random-matrix model for nonergodic disordered ensembles

-with $\mu_\xi=\overline{\xi}$ and $\sigma_\xi^2=\overline{\xi}$.
-The mean $\overline{\xi}$ controls the behaviour of the distribution $w_0(\xi)$, which can be Gaussian-like (for $\overline {\xi} \ll$), or long-tailed (for $\overline{\xi} \gg$).
+with $\sigma_\xi^2=\overline{\xi}$.
+The mean $\overline{\xi}$ controls the behavior of the distribution $w_0(\xi)$, which can be Gaussian-like (for very large values of $\overline {\xi}$), or long-tailed (for very small values of $\overline{\xi}$).
 The disorder distribution $w_\nu(\xi)$ will tend to converge to similar positions for Gaussian-like $w_0(\xi)$, and to different positions for long-tailed $w_0(\xi)$, see Fig.~\ref{FigDisorderedEnsemble} (upper left insets).
-This can be understood through the coefficient of variation (CV) which considers standard deviation relative to the mean \cite{fos13a}, which in the present case behaves as $CV=\sigma_\xi /\mu_\xi =1/\sqrt{\overline{\xi}}$ and tends to zero for large $\overline{\xi}$.
-This means that for $\overline{\xi} \gg$ there will be little variation between the random initial positions for the disorder distribution, whereas for $\overline{\xi} \ll$ all initial positions will likely be very different.
+This can be understood through the coefficient of variation (CV), which considers standard deviation relative to the mean \cite{fos13a}, and in the present case behaves as $CV=1/\sqrt{\overline{\xi}}$, and tends to zero for large $\overline{\xi}$.
+This means that for very large values of $\overline{\xi}$ there will be little variation between the random initial positions for the disorder distribution, whereas for very small values of $\overline{\xi}$ all initial positions will likely be very different.
 Finally, the factor $(\xi/\overline{\xi})^{-1/2}$ multiplying the Gaussian matrices in Eq.~(\ref{EqDisorderedEnsemble1}) acts on the variance $\sigma^2$ of the Gaussian ensembles.
 Subsequent realizations of the matrix are generated using different sets of $\xi$, and the variance of each matrix depends on the width of $w_0(\xi)$, which in this way defines the ergodicity of the ensemble.
 This can be appreciated in Fig.~\ref{FigDisorderedEnsemble} (lower right insets), where the level density $\rho(E)$ is very similar for all realizations for $\overline{\xi}=200$, but dissimilar for different realizations for $\overline{\xi}=0.5$.
 Likewise, level sequences $E(n)$ evolve in similar ways for $\overline{\xi}=200$, but behave differently for $\overline{\xi}=0.5$ (main panel).